Frequently Asked Questions

 How much is tuition?

-The tuition costs for the program can be found in the 2023-2024 Application for the Country Roads program.
+The tuition costs for the program can be found here<?a> as reflected under the School of Medicine costs.

 What is a typical day for students?